 Travel Insurance (compulsory)

-Tipping – We have a $10 a day tipping suggestion, works out to approx 4000 Rupees.
-2000 of this we will give to Vikas our tour guide for tipping for our drivers, porters and tour guides.
-The remaining 2,000 Rupees will be for Vikas’s service if you feel this is appropriate.
+Tipping – We have a $20 a day tipping suggestion, works out to approx 8000 Rupees.
+4000 of this we will give to our tour guide for tipping for our drivers, porters and local tour guides.
+The remaining 4,000 Rupees will be for Ashish’s service if you feel this is appropriate.
 All other tipping ie restaurants etc is at your own discretion.
-Please bring to the introductory session.
+Please bring to the introductory session on the first morning.

 Bottled water and other beverages not included with meals